NBISweden/AGAT/docs/agat_for_you.md

     chr12	HAVANA	exon	100	500	.	+	.	gene_id "gene1"; transcript_id "transcript1"; exon_id=exon1;
     chr12	HAVANA	CDS	100	500	.	+	0	gene_id "gene1"; transcript_id "transcript1"; cds_id=cds-1;

-  * 2) ELSE Parsing approach 2: by a common attribute/tag  (an attribute value shared by feature that must be grouped together.
+  2) ELSE Parsing approach 2: by a common attribute/tag

+  a common attribute (or common tag) is an attribute value shared by feature that must be grouped together.
 AGAT uses default attributes (`gene_id` and `locus_tag`) displayed in the log but can be set by the user using the `--ct` parameter).

 Example of relationship made using a commong tag (here locus_tag):